dhis2/developer-portal/blog/2021-11-19-pwa-tech-1/index.md

 ## The goals

-Implementing PWA features can be complex enough in a single app (with some aspects being *famously* tricky), and on top of that, we have some other unique design criteria that add complexity to our project: the features should work in and be easy to add to *any* Platform app, they should support the Dashboard app’s unique “cacheable sections” use-case (described in the intro blog above) in a way that can be generalized to any other app, and they should not cause side effects for apps that *don’t* use the PWA features.
+Our overarching goal is to add PWA features, especially offline capability, in the DHIS2 App Platform.
+This is a large task -- implementing PWA features can be complex enough in a single app (with some aspects being *famously* tricky), and on top of that, we have some other unique design criteria that add complexity to our project: the features should work in and be easy to add to *any* Platform app, they should support the Dashboard app’s unique “cacheable sections” use-case (described in the intro blog above) in a way that can be generalized to any other app, and they should not cause side effects for apps that *don’t* use the PWA features.

 This post will cover how we extended the Platform to add the basic PWA features to DHIS2 apps in a way that meets those unique criteria and the decisions we made along the way, and includes the topics of adding installability, service worker compilation, offline caching strategies, and managing service worker updates and lifecycle.

-To keep this article digestible, another post will follow this one to describe the tools we developed for “cacheable sections” and their technical development, which warrant a long discussion of their own!
+To keep this article digestible, another post will follow this one to describe the tools we developed for “cacheable sections” and their technical development, which warrant a discussion of their own!

 ## Some necessary context: how the App Platform works